ning-an/m2-opt-js--dynamic-html-form/README.md

-# Optional Workshop: HTML Forms
+# Pair Programming: HTML Forms
+> Concordia Optional Workshop

 In this project, you will be challenged to create a dynamic form.